vnnviv/PediaVision/README.md

 ### ⋆˚✿˖° Overview

 > **PediaVision** is a complete four-stage AI pipeline for skin condition analysis developed for integration into the **[SpotCheck iOS Application](https://github.com/vnnviv/SpotCheck)**.
-The system goes beyond simple image classification — it combines CNN-based visual analysis with AI-assisted clarification questions and evidence-based treatment recommendations.
+The system goes beyond simple image classification, it combines CNN-based visual analysis with AI-assisted clarification questions and evidence-based treatment recommendations.

 * ʚɞ **Demographic Fairness:** Specifically designed with demographic fairness in mind, addressing known gaps in dermatological AI systems that underperform on darker skin tones and East/Southeast Asian skin types.